Massage to Lower Your Blood Pressure

 Well, can massage lower blood pressure after all?

-Overall, trying to lead a healthy lifestyle, exercise in moderation, eat healthy, avoid excessive smoking – all of that contributes to controlling your blood pressure levels.
+Overall, trying to lead a healthy lifestyle, exercise in moderation, eating healthily, avoiding excessive smoking – all of that contributes to controlling your blood pressure levels.
 While there is no clear scientific evidence that would certainly recommend massage as a treatment for hypertension, gentle and relaxing sessions can help you reduce your stress factors and therefore lower the risk of increasing blood pressure.
 Consider trying different stress management techniques (meditation or yoga) and talk to your therapist about the possible benefits of massage for your health.